armory/docs/content/en/docs/armory-admin/policy-engine-enable/policy-engine-ext-enable.md

 ---
 title: Deprecated - Enable Policy Engine Extension in Armory Enterprise
 linkTitle: Deprecated - Enable Policy Engine Extension
-description: "Enable the Policy Engine Extension and connect to an OPA server.
-When enabled, the Policy Engine can perform save time or runtime validation on your Armory Enterprise pipelines."
+description: "This feature is deprecated.
+Use the Policy Engine Plugin instead."
 weight: 10
 ---
 ![Proprietary](/images/proprietary.svg)

+{{< include "deprecations/pe-ext.html" >}}

-> If you are enabling the Policy Engine for the first time, Armory recommends using the [Policy Engine Plugin]({{< ref "policy-engine-plug-enable.md" >}}) instead.
+If you are enabling the Policy Engine for the first time, Armory recommends using the [Policy Engine Plugin]({{< ref "policy-engine-plug-enable.md" >}}) instead.
 The plugin has additional features not available in the extension.
 For information about migrating to the plugin, see [Migrating to the Policy Engine Plugin]({{< ref "policy-engine-enable#migrating-to-the-policy-engine-plugin" >}}).

 ## Enabling the Policy Engine